 No. Description of Intersections between HRD and CGC Analytical categorization 1 Practice example: cooperation CGC (coach/trainer) and HRM in an integrated approach.
 In this enterprise, like in many others, guidance on career development is, for the most time, delegated line managers.
-Line Manager as primary To equip them with the necessary skills, competences and contact person and advisor attitudes, all managers have to undergo specific training.
+To equip Line Manager as primary them with the necessary skills, competences and attitudes, all contact person and advisor managers have to undergo specific training.
 The company has hired a trusted coach and trainer to provide courses, which are oriented by a coherent theoretical approach.
 The course programme is relatively extensive, with several modules to be taken in a set sequence.
-To ensure that a coherent approach is followed throughout, the HR manager relies on that coach's network to contract trainers for an integrated course programme.
-One of the main tasks of the coach in this context is to brief and debrief line managers before and after their annual review meetings with staff, which follow a set structure.
+To Supervision and Coaching for ensure that a coherent approach is followed throughout, the HR Managers to ensure manager relies on that coach's network to contract trainers for an professionalism in their career integrated course programme. support for employees One of the main tasks of the coach in this context is to brief and debrief line managers before and after their annual review meetings with staff, which follow a set structure.
 So, while the routine career counselling within the framework of the company's human resource development strategy is left to team leaders, they ensure a degree of professionalism through supervision meetings with the coach.
 Only in cases where the employee's situation or the decision to be made is too complex and requires professional career counselling.
 The coach then provides confidential sessions in which personal career trajectories within and outside the organisation can be discussed in confidence.